 The statements “accepts only men” and “the class of trade that has business at the river front.” really hadn’t changed all that much.

-The bouncers were brutal and as wonderfully sleazy as The Anvil was they always took care to notice of the number of people that were in the club at one time as to not break fire regulations and give the city an excuse to raid them with lines sometimes forming around the block on a busy Friday or Saturday.
+The bouncers were brutal and as wonderfully sleazy as The Anvil itself was and they always took care to notice of the number of people that were in the club at one time as to not break fire regulations and give the city an excuse to raid them.
+With lines that sometimes formed around the block on a busy Friday or Saturday unless you were known or a fellow bar employee you could wait hours to get in.
 While (some) drag queens were welcome, women were not.
-Although a few did make it in mostly due to trickery or thier celebrity status The Anvil was one of the hottest, sleaziest, and most glorious places to be for gay men of that period.
+Although a few did make it in mostly due to trickery or their celebrity status The Anvil was one of the hottest, sleaziest, and most glorious places to be for gay men of that period.

 Opened in the Fall of 1974 the main floor contained a dance floor/ rectangular bar/performance area all painted black where everything would go on at once.